 Bethany Home began its operations as a retirement home in 1954 with 18 guests, a budget of less than $4,000 and an abundance of faith.
-The number of guests increased rapidly; the waiting list grew longer and the State Board health standards more stringent making it imperative that the Home expand and modernize.
+The number of guests increased rapidly; the waiting list grew longer and the State Board of Health standards more stringent making it imperative that the Home expand and modernize.
 In April 1960, ground was broken for a modern, enlarged home, located on beautiful Shadow Lake.
-Guests moved into the modern quarters in October, 1961 and the new Bethany Home was dedicated on December 3, 1961, “To the Glory of God.”
+Guests moved into the modern quarters in October, 1961and the new Bethany Home was dedicated on December 3, 1961, “To the Glory of God.”

-Needless to say, strong faith and endless work by volunteers and staff went into these organizational years of Bethany Home, and indeed this continues to be so.
+Needless to say, strong faith and endless work by volunteers and staff have been a big part of Bethany Home’s history, and indeed this continues to be so.
 Bethany Home is now affiliated with the Evangelical Lutheran Church in America.
-Its corporate members include 32 area Lutheran churches and two Methodist churches.
-It is licensed as a Skilled Nursing Home by the State of Wisconsin with a maximum occupancy at the present time of 104.
+Its corporate members include 27 area Lutheran Churches, two Episcopal Churches, one United Methodist Church and one Catholic Church.
+It is licensed as a Skilled Nursing Facility by the State of Wisconsin with a maximum occupancy at the present time of 104.
 Bethany Home is now Medicare and Medicaid Certified.